Shushandr/offroad/readme.txt

 0_1-Beta4:
 ============
+* Fast Search (Ctrl+Shift+F) added.
+It searches in the visible map for words.
+Fuzzy support.
-* export tracks as webpage added.
+* Export tracks as webpage added.
 * Track information window as context menu entry for tracks added
   * Elevation is shown in the track information window as a curve.
 * Enabled relief curves in the offline maps.

 0_1-Beta3: